Easter Egg Hunts - The Vital Clues for an Easter Game

 I write rhyming clues on slips of paper and hide them all over our property and house.
 One clue leads to another.
 I have great fun with these and delight is laying traps for the children - slimy pasta (worms) in a box where they have to put their hands in to find the clue or clues behind the hose where I soak them with water (on a hot and sunny day - I live in south west France!).
 My children just love it.
 You can really let your imagination run riot.

 I hide a little egg with each clue and make sure that all the prizes are shared out equally at the end.

 There's lots of scope for arts and craft where you can get your kids to decorate eggs or even to cook with eggs - and don't forget the tradition of rolling hard boiled eggs down hills - great for a picnic in the countryside.

 e organised it so that all the children received eggs regardless of who found them.

 Classic Lindt milk chocolate Easter bunny

 I did find that there was a bit of a knack to organising the hunt and keeping order so if you're a debutant to the game, have a quick look here: How To Organise An Easter Egg Hunt.
-It also has the clues for 2009 and a bit about decorating and carving eggs.
+It also has the clues for younger children and a bit about decorating and carving eggs.

 You'll have to adapt the clues to your environment.
-Obviously not everyone has a cherry tree, or even a tree, but most people have mirrors, living rooms, curtains and bathrooms etc. These are just Easter Egg hunt ideas, and I hope that this might inspire you to make up your own clues.
+Obviously not everyone has a cherry tree, or even a tree, but most people have mirrors, living rooms, curtains and bathrooms etc. These are just Easter egg hunt ideas, and I hope that this might inspire you to make up your own clues.

 The rhyming Easter Hunt Clues